lmbxmu/HRank/README.md

 ## Running Code

 In this code, you can run our models on CIFAR10 and ImageNet dataset.
-The code has been tested by Python 3.6, Pytorch 1.0 and **CUDA 9.2???** on Ubuntu 16.04.
+The code has been tested by Python 3.6, Pytorch 1.0 and CUDA 9.0 on Ubuntu 16.04.

 ### Rank Generation